Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

 \section{The bound matter system coupled to the electromagnetic continuum}

-The previous section considered the case of a free charged particle interacting with a discretized continuum of isotropic photonic modes.
+The previous section considered the case of a single free charged particle interacting with the quantum fluctuations of a discretized continuum of isotropic photonic modes.
 We will now consider the case of a bound matter system interacting with the same discretized continuum of modes and investigate some effects the photon modes have on several physical properties of the coupled system.
 For our investigation of the bound system, we chose to work with the length form of the Pauli-Fierz Hamiltonian given by Eq.~(\ref{eq:length-gauge-hamiltonian}).
-A practical advantage of the length gauge Hamiltonian is that for a real-space description of the bound matter system, the spectrum converges faster as opposed to the velocity gauge due to the different bilinear light-matter interaction terms of the different gauges~\cite{han2010,bandrauk2013}.
-For this reason, we choose to work with the length gauge Hamiltonian in the following.
-It is crucial to mention that the relation between the bare mass $m$ and the observable mass $m_e$ is the same in both gauges.
+A practical advantage of the length gauge Hamiltonian is that for a real-space description of the bound matter system, the spectrum converges faster for a basis of simple tensor products of photon displacement and matter states as opposed to the velocity gauge~\cite{han2010,bandrauk2013}.
+It is crucial to mention that the relation between the bare mass $m$ and the observable mass $m_e$ is non-perturbatively the same in both gauges.
 The energy dispersion of the free electron in the length-gauge has exactly the same form as the one obtained in the velocity gauge.
-We demonstrate this fact for the single particle case in App.~\ref{sup:HEGlengthgauge}.
-At this point we would like to emphasize that to obtain the free particle dispersion in the length-gauge the dipole self-energy is absolutely crucial.
+We demonstrate this fact for the single-particle case in App.~\ref{sup:HEGlengthgauge}.
+At this point we would like to emphasize that to obtain the free-particle dispersion in the length gauge, the dipole self-energy is absolutely crucial.
 Without the dipole self-energy there is no translationally invariant direction in the electron-photon configuration space, i.e., translational invariance is broken~\cite{rokaj2017}.
-As a consequence the free particle energy dispersion cannot be obtained at all.
-This makes evident the importance of the dipole self-energy for the mass renormalization procedure.
+As a consequence, the free particle energy dispersion cannot be obtained non-perturbatively without the dipole self-energy.
+This makes evident the importance of the dipole self-energy for the mass-renormalization procedure.